Joshua-Burt/BlockObama/README.md

 - Voice channel intros
   - Customizable intro sound clips
   - Plays once someone joins a voice channel

+- Polls
+  - Create polls to get opinions from members

 - Controlling a Minecraft server
   - Users can start and stop a server hosted on the same machine